Looking after your lifejacket

 How to self-service inflatable lifejackets

-Step 1 - Check for visible signs of wear and damage
+- Check outside cover for signs of wear or damage.

 Check all fastenings are working